splunk/observability-workshop/content/en/imt/docs/servicebureau/billing-and-usage.md

 Also, your current usage of the four catagories is displayed (shown at the red lines at the bottom of the chart).

-In this example you can see that there are 25 Hosts, 0 Containers and 100 Custom Metrics and 0 High Resolution Metrics.
+In this example you can see that there are 25 Hosts, 0 Containers, 100 Custom Metrics and 0 High Resolution Metrics.

 ![Billing and Usage-top](../../../images/usage-detail.png)